SPIN-web/SPIN2026/_pages/artifacts.md

 The evaluation will be based on the [EAPLS guidelines](https://eapls.org/pages/artifact_badges/), and the AEC will decide which of the badges — among Functional, Reusable, and Available — will be assigned to a given artifact.
 The corresponding badges will be added to the title page of the paper in case of acceptance.

-**Important**

-All AEC members: please read the [**reviewer instructions**](./AE_instructions.md) carefully.

-We also recommend artifact authors go through the instructions so that you know how reviewers will evaluate your submission and can prepare a better artifact accordingly.

 ## Submission Guidelines